Note: This article was updated with the latest available information on Feb. 3, 2021.

 Uthai was a security guard on duty at Terminal 21 when the shooting started.
 Eyewitness reports say Uthai was shot by the gunman just as he was shepherding the shoppers to safety.

 The wound left him in critical care unit for six months until he died on the morning of Aug.
-22, making him the 30th fatality in the massacre.
+22, making him the 29th and last fatality in the massacre.
 Uthai was cremated at his hometown of Sakon Nakhon.

 Note: the government says those interested in assisting the victims’ families can do so by donating to “Terminal 21 incident victims,” bank account number 678-9-97951-4, Krung Thai Bank, SaveOne Market branch.